History of narcissism: Secondary narcissism

-According to Freud, secondary narcissism occurs when the libido withdraws from objects outside the self, above all the mother, producing a relationship to social reality that includes the potential for megalomania.
-'This megalomania has no doubt come into being at the expense of object-libido....This leads us to look upon the narcissism which arises through the drawing on of object-cathexes as a secondary one, superimposed upon a primary narcissism'.
+According to Freud, secondary narcissism occurs when libido is withdrawn from objects outside the self, above all the mother, producing a relationship to social reality that includes the potential for megalomania.
+"This megalomania has no doubt come into being at the expense of object-libido....This leads us to look upon the narcissism which arises through the drawing on of object-cathexes as a secondary one, superimposed upon a primary narcissism".
 For Freud, while both primary and secondary narcissism emerge in normal human development, problems in the transition from one to the other can lead to pathological narcissistic disorders in adulthood.

-"This state of secondary narcissism constituted object relations of the narcissistic type", according to Freud, something he went on to explore further in Mourning and Melancholia—considered one of Freud's most profound contributions to object relations theory, and constituting the overall principles of object relations and narcissism as concepts.
+"This state of secondary narcissism constituted object relations of the narcissistic type", according to Freud.
+He went on to explore this further in Mourning and Melancholia—considered one of Freud's most profound contributions to object relations theory, elucidating the overall principles of object relations and narcissism as concepts.

 Narcissism, relationships and self-worth

 According to Freud, to care for someone is to convert ego-libido into object-libido by giving some self-love to another person, which leaves less ego-libido available for primary narcissism and protecting and nurturing the self.
 When that affection is returned so is the libido, thus restoring primary narcissism and self-worth.
 Any failure to achieve, or disruption of, this balance causes psychological disturbances.
 In such a case, primary narcissism can be restored only by withdrawing object-libido (also called object-love) to replenish ego-libido.

-According to Freud, as a child grows, and his ego develops, he is constantly giving of his self-love to people and objects, the first of which is usually his mother.
-This diminished self-love should be replenished by the affection and caring returned to him.
+Later psychoanalysts

 Karen Horney

 Karen Horney saw narcissism quite differently from Freud, Kohut and other mainstream psychoanalytic theorists in that she did not posit a primary narcissism but saw the narcissistic personality as the product of a certain kind of early environment acting on a certain kind of temperament.
 For her, narcissistic needs and tendencies are not inherent in human nature.

 Narcissism is different from Horney's other major defensive strategies or solutions in that it is not compensatory.
 Self-idealization is compensatory in her theory, but it differs from narcissism.
 All the defensive strategies involve self-idealization, but in the narcissistic solution it tends to be the product of indulgence rather than of deprivation.
 The narcissist's self-esteem is not strong, however, because it is not based on genuine accomplishments.